 Clearly, confronting and managing organisational conflict presents a major challenge to organisations that wish to deliver sustainable high performance.
 Organisations that fail to address the conflict between delivering on all 3C’s run the risk of a passive-aggressive culture, delivering poor consumer value and commercial failure.

-P.s.
-Here is a link to the next post: The impact of conflict in an organisation (HPtE #11)
+Up next in #HPtE series: The impact of conflict in an organisation (HPtE #11)